GraceXu182/gracexu182.github.io/README.md

 ## NEWS

+* 12/22/2023, one paper titled ["TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers"](https://arxiv.org/pdf/2307.02588.pdf) was accepted by the **Neural Networks**.

 * 9/21/2023, our paper titled ["Norm-based generalization bounds for compositionally sparse neural networks"](https://arxiv.org/abs/2301.12033) has been accepted by **[NeurIPS2023](https://nips.cc/)**

 * 3/8/2023, our recent work entitled [Dynamics in Deep Classifiers trained with the Square Loss: normalization, low rank, neural collapse and generalization bounds](https://spj.science.org/doi/pdf/10.34133/research.0024) has been published in _Research_ journal [(MIT News)](https://news.mit.edu/2023/training-dynamics-deep-classifiers-0308)